-Bongeunsa Temple is a Buddist temple that is available to non-practising visitors.
-Originally founded in 794, the temple’s history expands over more than 1,000 years and offers a tranquil and surreal experience.
+Bongeunsa Temple is a Buddhist temple that is available to non-practicing visitors.
+Originally founded in 794, the temple’s history expanded over more than 1,000 years and offers a tranquil and surreal experience.

 Since its refurbishment and the development of the city around it, Bongeunsa Temple has come to offer a unique experience where traditional Korea meets modern Seoul.